 - Going to a party or social event alone or where you don’t know anyone.

 - Not knowing what is in your glass or leaving it unattended.

 - Mixing alcohol with drugs (legal or illegal) or medications.

 KNOW THE FACTS ABOUT DRINKING IN COLLEGE

 Although many students entering college have some experience with alcohol, most are not engaging in binge drinking.

-Only one in ten (10%) college students reported they have consumed 10 or more drinks in a row at least once in the past two weeks, including one in thirty-three (3%) who reported consuming 15 or more drinks in a row.
+One in nine (11%) college students reported they have consumed 10 or more drinks in a row at least once in the past two weeks, including two percent who reported consuming 15 or more drinks in a row.

 DETERMINE YOUR VALUES

 Before sending your high school graduate off to college, discuss your family beliefs, attitudes, and expectations when it comes to alcohol.
 Discuss various reasons why to refuse a drink and how to say NO. These may include:

 - Substance use disorders (like alcoholism) run in your family.